 Vibrocompaction is executed using a vibratory probe.
-Under the effect of its weight, the jetted water, and the sustained horizontal vibrations, the vibratory probe rapidly reaches the desired depth.

-The probe is then gradually lifted in successive steps, producing a cylinder of compacted ground that is 2 to 4.5 meters in diameter.
+Under the effect of its weight, jetted water, and sustained horizontal vibrations, the vibratory probe rapidly reaches the desired depth.
+The probe is then gradually lifted in successive steps, producing a 2m to 4.5m diameter cylinder of compacted ground.

-Loose soil or fill can be compacted at depth through the insertion of vibratory probes with large volumes of water to generate localised liquefaction of the soil.
-This enables the particles to rearrange themselves in a denser formation and thus increases the overall density of the soil.
+Loose granular soil or fill can be compacted at depth through the insertion of vibratory probes with large volumes of water to generate localised liquefaction of the soil.
+This enables the particles to rearrange to achieve a denser formation and thus increases the overall density of the soil.

-It is used to control and reduce settlement, mitigate liquefaction, stabilize or treat hydraulic fill and limit lateral earth pressure behind quay walls.
+It is used to control and reduce settlement, mitigate liquefaction, stabilise or treat hydraulic fill and limit lateral earth pressure behind quay walls.

-Vibrocompaction generally generates settlement amounting to 7 to 10% of the thickness of the soil treated.
+Vibrocompaction approximately achieves settlement of between 7% to 10% of the soil thickness treated.